Irish people pay inheritance tax on assets worth €1.4bn in 2017

 The substantial scale of this tax yield, plus the fact that rising property prices will push more people into the CAT tax net, means the Government may have some lee-way to increase the parent-to-child threshold without hurting its tax take.

-The final group, category C, are only entitled to inherit €16,250 tax free, and is typically referred to as the “stranger” group, with the people inheriting not related to the person who’s assets are being transfered.
+The final group, category C, are only entitled to inherit €16,250 tax free, and it is typically referred to as the “stranger” group, with the people inheriting not related to the person whose assets are being transferred.
 In 2017, this group paid CAT of €58 million, up by 5 per cent on 2016.

 When it came to gift taxes, which came to €32 million last year, children receiving gifts of cash or assets from their parents were the biggest contributors, at €20 million, with those in category B paying gift tax of €7 million and “strangers” receiving gifts paying tax of €6 million in 2017, down from €9 million a year earlier.